ksoze84/useStateHandler/README.md

 ```
-Here handler is the instance of CertH
+Here handler is the instance of CertHandler